-John “Liver-Eating” Johnson is known in history as a sailor, mountain man, Indian fighter, and lawman who earned the moniker of “Liver-Eating” because he allegedly killed a number of Crow Indians and ate their livers.
+John “Liver-Eating” Johnson is known in history as a sailor, mountain man, Indian fighter, and lawman who earned the moniker of “Liver-Eating” because he allegedly killed several Crow Indians and ate their livers.

 He joined the Navy during the Mexican-American War, but after striking an officer, he deserted and changed his name to John Johnston.
-He then traveled to Montana where he worked as a trapper, miner, wagon master, scout, tour guide, whiskey peddler, and supplier of cordwood to passing steamboats.
+He then traveled to Montana, where he worked as a trapper, miner, wagon master, scout, tour guide, whiskey peddler, and supplier of cordwood to passing steamboats.
 He also served with the Union during the Civil War.
-He had a brother named John that was killed at Cold Harbor, VA during the war.
+He had a brother named John, that was killed at Cold Harbor, Virginia, during the war.

-Johnston became the constable of Coulson/Billings, Montana in the early 1880s.
-He also served as a town marshal in Red Lodge, Montana in the 1890s.
-In December 1899, he was admitted to a veteran’s hospital in Los Angeles, California where he died the next month on January 21, 1900, of peritonitis.
+Johnston became the constable of Coulson/Billings, Montana, in the early 1880s.
+He also served as a town marshal in Red Lodge, Montana, in the 1890s.
+In December 1899, he was admitted to a veteran’s hospital in Los Angeles, California, where he died of peritonitis on January 21, 1900.
 He was buried in nearby Sawtelle National Cemetery.

 However, in the early 1970s, his body was moved to Cody, Wyoming, where it now rests at Old Trail Town with several other local old west characters.
-A number of legends surround Johnston, some of which are the basis for the movie Jeremiah Johnson.
+Several legends surround Johnston, some of which are the basis for the movie Jeremiah Johnson.